Floyd County deadly shootout suspect faces charges in court

 The shootout resulted in the death of at least two officers and a police K9.

 "Those people were not just police officers.
-That gets lost a lot of time in the media, across the country," said Floyd County Attorney Keith Bartley.
+That gets lost a lot of time in the media, across the country," said county attorney Keith Bartley.

 "You hear about something happening in another state and you think 'a police officer's shot', but it's not a police officer shot or multiple police officers in this case," said Bartley.
 "These are human beings.
 These are people with children, spouses, and mom and dads….and their world will never be the same."

-"There were injuries other than gunshots, said Floyd County Sheriff Josh Hunt.
-"One deputy laid under a vehicle for hours, as gunshots went ringing over his head."
+"There were injuries other than gunshots," said Floyd County Sheriff Josh Hunt.
+"One deputy laid under a vehicle for hours, as gunshot went ringing over his head."

+"And actually at one time the car that he was under took a barrage of bullets and shot the canine dog in the backseat while this gentleman was under that car," said Hunt.
+He identified the dog that was shot and killed as "Drago."

 Storz faces charges of attempted murder, two counts of murder of a police officer (one of which was attempted), and first-degree assault on a service animal.